mclaughlinliam3/NetTracer3D/source/process_menu.rst

 #.
 Internal downsample...
     * Temporarily downsamples the image to speed up calculation.
 Downsampling is done in all three dimensions by the inputed factor.
     * Note that for branch-related functions, downsampling doesn't just speed up calculation, but may also be useful in simplifying the skeletonization of thick objects.
 The trade off is losing resolution of thin objects, which should be considered if using the downsample to alter skeletonization specifically.
 #.
+Algorithm...
+    1. Standard - Uses scipy's distance_transform_edt to compute what branch labels belong to which skeleton segment.
+This can be a slow calculation on large images but results in well-labeled borders.
+    2. Fast - Uses skimage's watershed function to flood branch regions from their skeleton segments to achieve labeling.
+This is generally faster but will result in rougher labels along borders, where certain branches may have odd shapes there.
+Enable this for large images if processing time is more important than exactness along these borders.
+#.
 Compute branch stats:
     * Will also calculate the branch lengths and tortuosities for each branch.
 #.
 Generate Nodes from edges?